What are the ASVAB Percentile Scores?

 The ASVAB Percentile Scores

-The ASVAB percentile score/AFQT score is further divided into categories for reporting functions.
+The marks received/AFQT score is further divided into categories for reporting functions.
 That is, if your score range is between 93 and 99, you fall in the AFQT Category I; if your score range is between 31 and 40, you belong to the AFQT Category IIIB, and so on (http://official-asvab.com/eligibility_app.htm).
-It should be noted that ASVAB percentile score categories are of much use in the recruitment function.
+It should be noted that categories are of much use in the recruitment function.
 Generally, examinees who score in categories IIIA or above only are considered for military enlistment; also, category V AFQT scores are not counted eligible for enlisting.
-For more information on how the ASVAB percentile score categories are used for recruitment, refer to the following websites:
+For more information on how these scoring categories are used for recruitment, refer to the following websites:

 |AFQT Percentile Score Range||AFQT Category|

-To summarize, though the AFQT scores are calculated in the same way across the US military service branches, the ASVAB score requirements including the ASVAB percentile score categories differ for each of the branches and as per the job roles that you are looking at.
+To summarize, though the AFQT scores are calculated in the same way across the US military service branches.
+However, the percentile scores differ for each of the branches and as per the job roles that you are looking at.
 These scores, thus, play a significantly crucial role in recruitment functions.